jirotubuyaki/Jdmbs/README.md

 ![equa](https://github.com/jirotubuyaki/JDM-BS/blob/master/readme_images/equation_3.png "eque")

 Where *μ* present a draft parameter.
-It is a trend in the stock price.
-And *σ* is volatility. *r* is is the risk-free interest rate.*N* is gauss distribution.
+It is a trend in the stock price and *σ* is volatility. *r* is is the risk-free interest rate.*N* is gauss distribution.
 ### Poison Process
 The Poisson Process present random phenomenons happened at any timings.
 It is widely used to model random points in both time and space.
 Poison Process is given by